learn-the-web/topics/advanced-performance/index.md

 ---

-## Minification
+## Reducing the size of code

-Minification is the like smushing images, but for code.
+We can reduce the size of our code, a process called minification.
+It’s like smushing images, but for code.
 It removes all the extra characters, all the white space, all the tabs—everything that’s helpful for humans and unnecessary for computers.
 Resulting in a smaller file size.

 Concatenation is just a fancy word for combining.